Nextiva / Blog / VoIP

 PABX gives businesses more control and flexibility over their voice communication processes.
 It’s a viable solution for internal collaboration.
 It’s also perfect for making and receiving outside calls.
 But installing expensive hardware can be a pain for many businesses.

-Thankfully, there are many ways to build an IP PABX/PBX system.
+Thankfully, many ways exist to build an IP PABX/PBX system.
 The two most common are:

 Both methods use an internet connection to improve business telephony.
 They use ISDN (Integrated Services Digital Network) to process different types of data.
-Treat both as a data network as opposed to just voice.
+Treat both as a data network rather than just voice.

 To simplify the work, VoIP phone services like Nextiva give businesses more control and flexibility over their voice communication processes.
 Its cloud-based model also provides the flexibility to scale up or down as business needs evolve.